 SEER-CAHPS Application Process

 Purpose of Review Process

 The primary purpose of the approval process is not to critique the methodology or merits of proposed projects, but to ensure the confidentiality of the patients and providers in SEER areas.
 However, reviewers from NCI and SEER may comment and/or base review decisions on aspects of the research plan that may affect project feasibility and scientific rigor.
 NCI will work with investigators requesting data files to balance their research needs with those of the individuals and institutions included in the data.
 Multiple requests to use SEER-CAHPS data may be received and the approval process should not be understood as a guarantee to prevent overlapping research aims.
 Reviewers intend to be good stewards of the data and will make efforts to notify investigators when this may be the case.

 Once a data request has been approved and all appropriate documents are on file, IMS (NCI's programming contractor) will provide an invoice to the investigator to cover the costs of creating the requested data files (see Cost of Acquiring SEER-CAHPS Data).
 In accordance with an NCI-IMS contractual agreement, IMS will begin processing data requests upon receipt of payment.
 IMS requires pre-payment of all invoices.
 Extracted files are sent in column delimited files and SAS c-port format.
-In order to ensure the security of the patient's information during transition of files, the data files will be encrypted using WinZip (256bit AES encryption) and password-protected.
+In order to ensure the security of the patient's information during transition of files, the data files will be encrypted to a thumb drive that is password protected.
 The data files will also be compressed using the GZIP compression utility.
 A program will be made available to unzip the files onto the user's PC in the directory that the user specifies.
-The PC must be equipped with Windows NT, Windows 95 or later.
+The PC must be equipped with the Windows Operating system.
 GUNZIP is necessary to unzip the files if using a UNIX or Linux machine.